MLOps-Group-2/Breast_Cancer_Segmentation/reports/README.md

 >
 > Answer:

 Initially we decided to not use Compute Engine and instead use Vertex AI.
-However, we encountered massive quota issues when trying to run our training on Vertex AI.
+However, we encountered quota issues when trying to run our training on Vertex AI, making it virtually impossible to run training jobs on Vertex AI.
 Therfore we also implemented a variant to train on Compute Engine, where we launch a docker container on a VM to train our model.
-The instances we used are e.g. n2-standard-8 as no quota for GPU-VMs was available.
+The instances we used are e.g. n2-standard-8 as no quota for GPU-VMs was available either.

 ### Question 19